 Top 3 Things You’ll Learn

-- Federal rulings and announcements on drug pricing
+- Key takeaways from the federal rulings on drug pricing transparency

-As anticipated, the pharmacy landscape underwent a number of significant shifts during 2019.
+As anticipated, the pharmacy benefits landscape underwent a number of significant shifts during 2019.
 The impact of these events sets the stage for how the market will adjust and what changes we can expect in 2020.
-We’ve ranked the most noteworthy pharmacy benefit news of 2019 with a countdown of the top five moments, their impacts on the industry, and what that means for you moving forward.
+We’ve ranked the most noteworthy pharmacy benefits industry news of 2019 with a countdown of the top five moments, their impacts on the industry, and what that means for your self-funded employer clients moving forward.

 #5: PBM and Medical Carrier Mergers

-A year ago, we faced uncertainty in the market as we anticipated the impact of the CVS-Aetna and Cigna-Express Scripts mergers.
-While news of mergers is not uncommon in the industry, the potential effects were a subject of concern.
-People questioned how the consolidation would impact customer service, pharmacy arrangements, and whether it would influence more healthcare entity mergers.
+A year ago, we faced uncertainty in the pharmacy benefits market as we anticipated the impact of mergers between some of the largest pharmacy benefit managers (PBMs) and insurance carriers, specifically those between CVS-Aetna and Cigna-Express Scripts.
+While PBM mergers are not uncommon, the potential effects were a subject of concern.
+Industry experts and employee benefit consultants alike questioned how the consolidation would impact customer service, pharmacy arrangements, and whether it would influence more healthcare entity mergers.

-Fast forward to today, you can see how the consolidation added further complexity to an already complex market.
-These changes include:
+Fast forward to to a year later, and you can see how this new consolidation added further complexity to an already complex market.
+Among the notable changes impacting employers in both carved-in and carved-out pharmacy benefits arrangements with these companies include:

-- Disruption – focus on organizational changes that make the most sense to drive shareholder value, with limited resources spent on managing disruption
+- Disruption – As they focus on organizational changes that make the most sense to drive shareholder value, your small and mid-size employer clients are left with limited resources spent on helping to manage disruption.

 - New business models – emergence of new healthcare delivery models

-Looking ahead, we expect ongoing challenges for employers, the continuation of carved-out arrangements as the most practical option for plan flexibility, and more obstacles for those trying to leave the PBM/carrier.
+Looking ahead, we expect ongoing challenges for employers, the continuation of carved-out arrangements to remain the most practical option for plan flexibility, and more obstacles for those trying to leave the PBM/carrier.

 #4: Federal Ruling on Copay Accumulators